kislow/deploy-your-own-challenge/README.md

 ## 🚢 Deployments

 Each challenge comes with a Makefile to simplify deployment and tear-downs.
-You can deploy specific exercises, groups, or even combinations of tags.
+You can deploy specific challenges, groups, or even combinations of tags.

 ```sh
 # Exercise deployment